superdev0505/geovideo-to-geoframes/README.md

 1. You specify the geotagged video and the framerate (frames per second) to be extracted
 2. The script will extract the metadata of the video
-3. The script will use ffmpeg to split the video into frames at specified frame rate
+3. The script will use ffmpeg to split the video into frames (`.jpg` files) at specified frame rate
 4. The script will embed a `DateTimeOriginal` to each frame using the first time and using the specified framerate to offset time value (e.g first frame = earliest time, second frame = earliest time + frame rate, ...)
-5. The script will embed global metadata to each frame (e.g. camera make and model)
+5. The script will embed global metadata to each frame (e.g. camera make, model, projection...)
-6. The script will geotag each frame with GPS co-ordinate (latitude, longitude, and altitude)
+6. The script will geotag each frame with GPS co-ordinate (time, latitude, longitude, and altitude)

-**Note on timestamps**
+**Note on GPS extraction**

-We use `GPSdatetime` for the time of the first frame rather than the `createDate` (or similar), because the reported `createDate` often represents the time of stitching not the time the imagery was actually captured.

-In cases where images are stiched on computers the `createDate` will always be much later than the time imagery was taken.
-When on camera stitching occurs this is less of a problem (although there might be a slight delay between capture and process on the camera).

-[This output shows a good example](https://gitlab.com/snippets/1979531).
-See all `createDate`'s refer to `2020:04:15 09:14:04` but first `GPSDateTime` is `2020:04:13 15:37:22.444`.
+We use exiftool to extract a gpx file from the video.
+Exiftool extract a GPX file with timestamps which is then used to geotag extracted frames.
+[The process is described in more detail in this post](https://www.trekview.org/blog/2020/extracting-gps-track-from-360-timelapse-video/).
+The video

+We use this approach because exiftool understands the standards for most camera types.

+The trade off is that:

+1. the GPX track outputted sometimes has a lower resolution of GPS points (sometime video has more gps points than printed in gpx output).
+2. it assumers GPS starts from video start time which is not always.
+For example, the video stated recording, but the gps signal is yet to lock on.
+If this is suspected, it is better to use `-t timecapture` when running the script (see command line arguments).

 ### OS Requirements